i05nagai/memorandum/language/english_speaking.md

 * proviso
     * a condition attached to an agreement.
     * a statement in an agreement, saying that a particular thing must happen before another can
+        * he was released from prison with/on the proviso that he doesn't leave the country
+    * a part of a legal document that states that sth must happen or be done
+        * contain/include/carry a proviso
+        * with/on the proviso that
+            * we are currently offering a new investment fund whose return tracks the FTSE 100, with the proviso that it can only fall by 5% a quarter
 * overpayment
     * salary overpayments are to be returned in full
 * consent